twilight-wizard/nixmentors/Lab2-Databases/Lab2.md

 #### Additional Exercises

- - Following the guides in the comments of postgresql.conf, change the logging destination
+ - Following the guides in the comments of postgresql.conf, turn on the logging collector
+ - Change the log file name
+ - Change the log line prefix
+ - Change the logging destination to syslog.
+Where should you look for logs now?
+ - Change the maximum number of connections
+ - Reject connections from user blkperl on all databases

 ### Command line administration